Crescent Street: Grand Prix Festival

 Crescent Street merchants hold an annual street fair, known as the Grand Prix Festival, the week prior to the Formula One Canadian Grand Prix.
 There are open-air free concerts, terraces for the bars into the streets, street vendors, and racing displays.
 The festival unofficially kicks off Montreal's festival season.

 Toronto Raptors

 In 2019, fresh off of hosting the Grand Prix Festival, Crescent Street played host to a massive watch party for the Toronto Raptors during the 2019 NBA Finals.
 It hosted a watch party for Game 6 of the Finals simultaneously with Peel Street, which also was fresh off of hosting the Grand Prix Festival and had previously hosted a watch party for the preceding game.
 The Raptors defeated the Golden State Warriors 114-110, to the delight of the thousands of people in attendance.

 Legacy

 Hong Kong's most popular nightlife district, Lan Kwai Fong, was inspired by Montreal's Crescent Street.
-When Allan Zeman, a businessman who grew up in Montreal, moved to Hong Kong for more business opportunities, he had glimpsed surprising potential in a backstreet of Hong Kong’s hilly Central neighbourhood and turned Lan Kwai Fong into a legendary nightlife and dining strip.
+Allan Zeman, a businessman who grew up in Montreal, moved to Hong Kong for work opportunities.
+During that time, he glimpsed potential in the backstreets of Hong Kong’s Central neighbourhood, and turned Lan Kwai Fong into a nightlife and dining strip.